 Personalisation requires the extensive use of new and emerging technologies (data systems, digital content, online and blended learning, online learning plans, Web 2.0 resources, etc.) so as to:

-Learning communities include developing small clusters of primary and secondary schools (creating P-12 continuity across the levels of schooling as well as a shared P-12 languages pedagogy), sister school relationships, and collaborations in which educators across schools, the Victorian School of Languages, and community languages schools work together in curriculum development and to support students’ personal learning plans and networks.
-It also includes partnering with bilingual community members and sister schools (via video-conferencing) to support real world language use in schools.
+Learning communities include developing small clusters of primary and secondary schools (creating P-12 continuity across the levels of schooling as well as a shared P-12 languages pedagogy), sister school relationships and collaborations in which educators across schools, the Victorian School of Languages, and community languages schools work together in curriculum development and to support students’ personal learning plans and networks.
+It also includes partnering with bilingual community members and sister schools (via video-conferencing) to support real world language use.

 Greater use needs to be made of school community partnership agreements involving schools, community organisations and community languages schools.
 Such agreements can facilitate:

-Partnership agreements can also provide a framework for languages education.
-The very best teaching practices are most likely to evolve in tandem with the work of a school's leaders, teachers, parents and students together with community organisations to develop a shared vision, policy and action plan.
+Partnership agreements provide a framework for languages education.
+The best teaching practices are most likely to evolve in tandem with the work of a school's leaders, teachers, parents and students together with community organisations to develop a shared vision, policy and action plan.

 The nature of community is obviously changing.
-Associated with the shift to an on-line world is the emergence of personalised communities, prompting new thinking about how best to build strong language learning communities.
-Virtual communities promoting social networking, such as Facebook and Twitter, are, of course, becoming increasingly socially, culturally and pedagogically significant.
+Associated with the shift to an on-line world is the emergence of personalised learning networks and communities, prompting new thinking about how best to build strong language learning communities.
+Virtual communities promoting social networking, including Facebook, are socially, culturally, linguistically and pedagogically significant.

 A fourth dimension - time - cuts across the other three factors.
-Indeed, as educators emphasise, the creative reworking and resourcing of time in education and schooling is one of the single most important enablers for personalised learning including in languages learning.
-Time refers to:
+Indeed, as educators emphasise, the creative reworking and resourcing of time in education and schooling comprise one of the single most important enablers for personalised learning including in languages learning.

-The work of educators and others continues to challenge, and move beyond, the traditional model of education in which time (e.g., historically the timetable) is the constant and achievement the variable.
+The work of educators and others continues to challenge, and move beyond, a model of education in which time (e.g., historically the timetable) is the constant and achievement the variable.
 Languages education provides powerful examples.
 Schools work toward the more effective use of time via: